instructure/academic_benchmarks/README.md

 ### Get some credentials

 First you need some credentials (a "Partner ID" and a "Partner Key").
-Either get some by paying Academic Benchmarks a pile of money, or by [signing up for a sandbox account](http://docs.academicbenchmarks.com/#?d=support&f=request_demo).
+Either get some by paying Academic Benchmarks a some money, or by [signing up for a sandbox account](http://docs.academicbenchmarks.com/#?d=support&f=request_demo).

 ### Get a Handle